moonbitlang/moonbit-course/course7/course_en.md

 ## Loops

-We can define loops using variables in Moonbite.
+We can define loops using variables in MoonBit.
 A loop includes defining the loop variable and its initial value, checking whether to continue the loop, and iterating the variable.

 ```moonbit
 let mut i = 0